zhaobaoping/test/BUMO_CTP_Standard.rst

 **Parameter description:**

-spender: account address of the spender.
+spender: the account address of the spender.

 value: the amount of tokens an account is authorized to transfer (string).